10 of the most “Advanced” Giving Day sites of 2022 using a Giving Day platform

 4. Best use of smaller challenge gifts: Punahou School

-In the world of fundraising, every dollar counts.
+In the world of online fundraising, every dollar counts.
 Punahou School managed to ignite some friendly competition within their community and inspire community-wide support for their students by unlocking several challenges throughout their Giving Day.

 5. Most customized site: Microsoft Alumni Network